Malik1216/WrittenAssignment_DLMDSPWP01/README.md

 - numpy
 - bokeh
 - sqlalchemy
-- unittest (for unit testing)
+- unittest

 ---

 ## Output

-- Visuals open in browser (`.html` files)
+- Interactive visualizations using Bokeh (`.html`)
-- `data.db` stores the processed results
+- A SQLite database: `db/data.db`
-- All logic is OOP-structured
+- Code is structured with object-oriented programming
-- Includes at least one inheritance and one test case
+- Includes one subclass (`TrainingMatcher`) and a basic unit test

 ---

 ## Submission Notes

-- All Python code is in `src/` and `tests/`
+- All Python scripts are in `src/` and `tests/`
-- All data files are in `data/`
+- Input CSV files are under `data/`
-- One SQLite file is created in `db/`
+- The generated database is stored in `db/`
-- Unit test file is located in `tests/`
+- Unit test script is inside `tests/`
-- The code was developed and tested using Windows 10 and Python 3.12
+- This project was built and submitted for the DLMDSPWP01 assignment